 Safety Related Policies

-If you are ever in doubt that an e-mail is from Washington College’s Office of Information Technologies, or from any other department at the College, please contact the Library and Academic Technology HelpDesk by telephone extension 7777 (if off campus or using a cell phone 410-778-7777).
-You can also e-mail the HelpDesk at firstname.lastname@example.org.
+If you are ever in doubt that an email is from Washington College’s Office of Information Technologies, or from any other department at the College, please contact the Library and Academic Technology HelpDesk at ext.
+7777 (410-778-7777 if off campus or using a cell phone).
+You can also email the Library and Academic Technology HelpDesk at firstname.lastname@example.org.

 In accordance with the Higher Education Opportunity Act of 2008, schools that provide on-campus housing must give students that live in campus housing the option to identify an individual that college officials can contact in the event a student is determined to be missing for more than 24 hours.
-On the Student Housing and Meals Application and information form, resident students are given the opportunity to provide this contact information, and the information can be changed or updated at any time by resubmitting this form.
+On the Housing and Meals Application and information form, resident students are given the opportunity to provide this contact information, and the information can be changed or updated at any time by resubmitting this form.
 Please note that if a student is under the age of 18 and not emancipated, the College will contact their custodial parent or guardian.
-The missing student policy will be printed in the Annual Security and Fire Safety Report, published on October 1st each year.
+The Missing Student Policy will be printed in the Annual Security and Fire Safety Report, published on or before October 1st each year.
 It is also available on the Public Safety website.

 The possession, storage, or use of fireworks, firearms, ammunition, explosives, weapon replicas, or other weapons, including any dangerous article or substance with the potential to injure or discomfort a person, including knives with blades of three inches or longer, is prohibited at any time for any purpose at any place on the campus or other property of Washington College.
 This regulation may be conditionally waived for temporary periods by the President of Washington College for authorized Public Safety Officers or official law enforcement officers in the line of duty, for College-sanctioned public fireworks displays presented and supervised by qualified groups and individuals, and for College-sanctioned athletic events supervised by the Athletic Department.